Donald Sutherland: 2010–2023: The Hunger Games and final roles

 On 26 March 2012, he was a guest on the Opie and Anthony radio show where he mentioned he had been offered the lead roles in Deliverance and Straw Dogs, although turned down both offers because he did not want to appear in violent films at the time.
 The role in Deliverance went to Jon Voight and the role in Straw Dogs to Dustin Hoffman, and both films enjoyed critical and box office success.
 After declining these violent roles, he quipped: "And then I played a fascist" in 1900 by Bernardo Bertolucci.
 Sutherland appeared in the European police procedural Crossing Lines, which premiered on 23 June 2013, on the US NBC network.
 Sutherland, who played the Chief Prosecutor for the International Criminal Court named Michel Dorn, was one of only two actors to appear in all episodes across three seasons from 2013 to 2015.
 In 2016, he was a member of the main competition jury of the 2016 Cannes Film Festival.

 On 6 September 2017, it was announced that Sutherland, along with three other recipients, would receive an Honorary Oscar from the Academy of Motion Picture Arts and Sciences "for a lifetime of indelible characters, rendered with unwavering truthfulness".
 At the ceremony, he was honored by Jennifer Lawrence, Colin Farrell, and Whoopi Goldberg.
 This was Sutherland's only Academy Award in his then six decade long film career.
 Sutherland starred opposite Helen Mirren playing an elderly married couple in the comedy-drama The Leisure Seeker (2017) based on the 2009 novel of the same name by Michael Zadoorian.
 The film premiered at the Venice International Film Festival.
 Deborah Young of The Hollywood Reporter wrote, "Sutherland's dignified but memory-robbed English prof often rings true through a veil of gentle humor".
 That year he also took a supporting role in the romantic comedy Basmati Blues starring Brie Larson.

-In 2018, Sutherland portrayed an oil tycoon J. Paul Getty in the FX a historical drama series Trust.
+In 2018, Sutherland portrayed oil tycoon J. Paul Getty in the FX historical drama series Trust.
 Kristen Baldwin of Entertainment Weekly wrote, "Sutherland does a typically excellent job conveying J. Paul Getty's stern disappointment in his feckless progeny".
 The following year he acted in the James Gray directed science fiction drama Ad Astra and the crime thriller The Burnt Orange Heresy.
 In 2020, he appeared in the HBO limited series The Undoing (2020) alongside Hugh Grant and Nicole Kidman.
 For his performance he received the Critics' Choice Television Award for Best Supporting Actor in a Movie/Miniseries.
 Sutherland took the role of Mr. Harrigan in the 2022 Netflix film Mr. Harrigan's Phone written and directed by John Lee Hancock, based on the novella of the same name from the book If It Bleeds by Stephen King.
 In 2023, he took the role of Isaac C. Parker in the series Lawmen: Bass Reeves on Paramount+.